Australian Airspace Policy Statement 2015

 The AAPS provides guidance to the Civil Aviation Safety Authority (CASA) on the administration of Australian airspace noting the functions of and exercise of powers by CASA are set out in the Airspace Act 2007 (the Act) and the Airspace Regulations 2007.

-After the completion of a public consultation process on a draft AAPS earlier this year, the Minister has approved a new AAPS which came into effect on 1 July 2012.
-The AAPS-2012 has been released on the Federal Register of Legislative Instruments (FRLI) website and is also available below.
+The current AAPS came into effect on 13 July 2015, and is available from the Federal Register of Legislative Instruments (FRLI) website and is also available below.

 DOCX: 90 KB PDF: 75 KB

 - Australian Airspace Policy Statement 2015 Explanatory Statement

 The main changes from the previous AAPS are the two major amendments in sections 34 to 41 which are as follows:

 - inclusion of Australia's commitment to the key policy principles identified in the Global Aviation Safety Plan (GASP) and Global Air Navigation Plan (GANP) adopted by the International Civil Aviation Organization (ICAO); and

 - ensuring appropriate airspace classifications and air traffic services for regional aerodromes served by passenger transport which are based on the outcome of risk assessments.